jactor-rises/jactor-web/README.md

 ### What is this repository for?

-The main purpose is to learn about programming microservices using another microservice for persistence.
+The main purpose is to learn about programming microservices using another microservice for persistence{[]

-This project is consisted of a microsevice for web content which use another microservice in order to persist its data through a REST api.
+(https://github.com/jactor-rises/jactor-persistence)his project is consisted of a microsevice for web content which use another microservice in order to persist its data through a REST api.

 ### Set up

 * a spring-boot application is created when building (`mvn install`)
-    * `jactor-web` which is a web application on apache tomcat and which is dependent on `jactor-persistence` to handle persistence
+    * `jactor-web` which is a web application on apache tomcat and which is dependent on [jactor-persistence](https://github.com/jactor-rises/jactor-persistence)` to handle persistence
     * also start `jactor-persistence` in order to have a working persistence layer for the application.
 * after started `jactor-web`, point a browser to
   <http://localhost:8080/jactor-web/>